sinnrrr/loonify/README.md

 ## Commands

-This project is built using [Blitz.js](https://blitzjs.com/) and it comes with a powerful CLI that is designed to make development easy and fast.
+This project is built using [Blitz.js fullstack framework](https://blitzjs.com/), and it comes with a powerful CLI that is designed to make development easy and fast.
 You use it with the following command: `yarn blitz`.

 ```
   blitz [COMMAND]